Chihiro88G/MERN-Cbae/README.md

-This is a MERN Stack Ecommerce website made by Group 2 in COMP231.
+This is a MERN Stack Ecommerce website.

 M = MONGODB FOR DATABASE